vsergeev/luaradio/new-to-sdr.md

 not easy to receive, process, or transmit with off-the-shelf SDR transceivers, as their bandwidth is limited to up to about 60 MHz.
-In general, SDR technology lags behind that of conventional hardware with respect to bandwidth, due to limited efficiency of analog to digital conversion technology at high sample rates, and the computational burden they impose.
+In general, SDR technology lags behind that of conventional hardware with respect to bandwidth, due to limited efficiency of analog to digital conversion technology at very high sample rates, and the computational burden very high sample rates impose.

 The [tremendously high frequency band](https://en.wikipedia.org/wiki/Terahertz_radiation) (THF) spans from 300